Top of page

-At Wake Forest, we foster an inclusive learning community where all matter, belong, and thrive.
-We cannot create this community when individuals experience an incident, based on their identity, that may have stereotyped, excluded, or harmed them.
-The Bias Incident Response Team (BIRT) provides support, education, and referrals to individuals who have been impacted by such an incident.
+At Wake Forest, we foster a community where all members can thrive.
+Our efforts to create this community are undermined when individuals experience an incident, based on their identity, that may have negatively impacted them.

 When should I report?

 This site serves as a communication channel for members of our community to share their experiences with us.
 Even if you’re not sure if what you witnessed or experienced was bias-related, we still want to hear from you.
+Members of our community may also file a report directly with the Office of Institutional Equity

 What happens next?